BoostryJP/ibet-Prime/README.md

     - Password: issuerapipass
     - DB: issuerapidb
     - DB for test use: issuerapidb_test
-- TokenList contract of the ibet-SmartContract must have been deployed beforehand.
+- TokenList and E2EMessaging contract of the ibet-SmartContract must have been deployed beforehand.

 ### Install packages